trev155/stupefaction/README.md

 `django-admin startproject project`

 To create an application:
-`python manage.py startapp tweety`
+`python manage.py startapp polls`

-which will create a directory called "tweety", representing an "app".
+which will create a directory called "polls", representing an "app".

 ### Connect Django to MySQL
 By default, Django seems to use Sqlite.
 We are going to change this to MySQL.